-Can you walk the Yorkshire Three Peaks in 12 hours?
-Join us for this iconic route over 25 miles and three great hills...
+Can you complete the Yorkshire Three Peaks Challenge in 12 hours?

 DurationSingle Day Event